gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 only the bookster's last few words.

 "*La*, perhaps when we reach the mountains," Razi replied.
-"If we have to go higher to get over them, would we not---*teh!*" Without warning, he lunged forward to catch a grimy collar.
+"If we have to go higher to get over them, would we not—*teh!*" Without warning, he lunged forward to catch a grimy collar.

 "Ow!"
 A small figure struggled furiously, trying to slip out of the